 Many professions require a state license or registration to legally perform work in the area.
 Since Maryland is a pretty narrow state, it’s not uncommon for companies to consider taking on work in other states.
-In some cases, though, you may need a separate license or registration for that state, otherwise you could put yourself in a vulnerable position and risk not getting paid for the work you’ve done.
-How can you protect yourself?
+In some cases, though, you may need a separate license or registration for that state, otherwise, you may be putting yourself in a vulnerable position and risking not getting paid for the work completed How can you protect yourself?

 D.C.’s Home Improvement Contractor Licensing Law

 In Washington, D.C., there is a law preventing a home improvement contractor from suing a client for non-payment even if the contractor does not possess a license.
 This means that a homeowner could lawfully refuse payment after the work is complete, even if the contractor has a license in a neighboring state such as Maryland or Virginia.
 One of our clients had this experience first-hand when he did home improvement work for a homeowner in Maryland.
 The homeowner then requested additional work at another property in Washington, D.C.
 Our client holds a license in Maryland as a contractor, but he does not hold a separate license in D.C.
 Ultimately the homeowner refused to pay our client for the work he completed.
 Our client did not have any recourse because he does not have a license in Washington, D.C.